Pope Francis’ Apostolic Exhortation: Amoris Laetitia (Joy of Love)

 Explore in Depth

-- Can "Amoris Laetitita" Be a Starting Point for Progress on LGBT Issues?
+- Can "Amoris Laetitita" Be a Starting Point for Progress on LGBTQ Issues?

 - “Amoris Laetitia” Is a Step in Process that Is Far From Over, Say Commentators

-- Some Hope But Not Much Joy for LGBT Catholics in Pope’s ‘Joy of Love’ Document
+- Some Hope But Not Much Joy for LGBTQ Catholics in Pope’s ‘Joy of Love’ Document

-- Vatican Document on Families Disappoints, But LGBT Faithful Commit to Working Toward Full Inclusion
+- Vatican Document on Families Disappoints, But LGBTQ Faithful Commit to Working Toward Full Inclusion

-- Official stances of the Roman Catholic Church on LGBT Issues
+- Official stances of the Roman Catholic Church on LGBTQ Issues

 If you have any questions, please contact Lisbeth Meléndez Rivera, Director of Latino and Catholic Initiatives, at firstname.lastname@example.org.